HoussemMEG/Genetic-algorithm-drone-LQR-control/README.md

-# Genetic-algorithm-drone-LQR-control
+# Genetic algorithm drone LQR control

-LQR control of a drone using genetic algorithm
+LQR control of a drone using a genetic algorithm.